zs6stn/zs6stn.github.io/_pages/about-rae.md

   nav: "sarc"
 ---

-If you already know what Amateur Radio is an you want to do your license, you have come to the right place.
+If you already know what Amateur Radio is and you want to do your licence, you have come to the right place.

 <h2 data-toc-skip>Sandton Radio Amateur Club's RAE :: Class-A General Information</h2>